Are Gold Funds Worth Investing In?

 Gold also has an interesting relationship with the US dollar – it benefits when the dollar declines.
 One reason this happens is entities looking to invest in gold, like central banks, exchange their US dollar for the transaction.
 At the same time, global investors are also trying to diversify their investment portfolio by offloading dollars.
 The drop in dollar values means people holding other currencies can buy gold cheaper.
 As a result, the US dollar drops further in value, while the demand for gold rises.

 There are considerable political and economic upheavals in the world today.
-They’ve had a telling effect on the value of the currency.
+They had a telling effect on the value of the currency.
 Economic fallouts are more common these days due to tensions around the world.
 Gold has been able to help investors during economic turmoil and uncertainty.

 History has shown that amidst falling empires, and turbulent revolutions, people who have held gold were able to protect their wealth better.
 This is one reason why gold prices immediately spike when there is uncertainty on the horizon.
 The increase in price is because people are buying gold in the market as a safe-haven investment.

-A lot of people say that gold is a risky investment, and they’re right.
-Gold is volatile and risky, but that’s not a bad thing.
 The reason why a lot of people feel that gold is risky is that it can lag behind when the market is looking up.
 However, when the market is looking down, gold tends to move the other way.
 It can be safe and pay off really well if you do just that little bit of research.

 When you look at the history between stocks and gold prices, you’ll find that gold does its own thing.
 It is negatively correlated with most assets out there.
 Meaning, if everything else is down, you can depend on gold to prop you back up, which is invaluable if you’re in a fix.
 It’s always good to own assets that move differently from each other.
 Gold is a great asset to diversify your portfolio since you have a great chance at capitalizing on the market during the lull.